SeyyidOS/BLG527E-Macine-Learning-HW2/README.md

 Please follow the coding standards and include tests for any new features.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENCE](LICENCE) file for details.

 ## Acknowledgements
 - The course staff at Istanbul Technical University for providing the course materials.